getsentry/sentry-docs/src/collections/_documentation/workflow/releases/index.md

 # Associate commits with the release
 sentry-cli releases set-commits --auto $VERSION
 ```
-If you do not have a repo-based integration associated with your sentry organization, then the `--auto` flag will automatically use the git tree of your local repo, and associate commits between the previous release’s commit and the current head commit with the release.
-If this is the first release, we’ll use the latest 20 commits.
-This behaviour is configurable with the `--initial-depth` flag.
+If you don't have a repo-based integration associated with your sentry organization, then the `--auto` flag will automatically use the git tree of your local repo, and associate commits between the previous release's commit and the current head commit with the release.
+If this is the first release, Sentry will use the latest 20 commits.
+This behavior is configurable with the `--initial-depth` flag.

 Alternatively, you can use the `--local` flag to enable this behavior by default.
 ```bash